videlais/learning-react/chapter3/index.md

 #### `let`

 The keyword `let` is used for values that will or could change during execution.
-It has a tighter sense of scope than `var` and is the preferred way to create most variables.
+It also has a tighter sense of scope than `var` and is the preferred way to create most variables.

 ```javascript
 let example = 5;